dfnykaa/dfnykaa/README.md

 Here you can write a short introduction about yourself, what you are currently working on, or what you enjoy doing!

-*   🌍 I am a developer / tech enthusiast.
+*   🌍 I am a developer
 *   💻 I love building interesting projects and learning new technologies.

 ### 🛠️ Tech Stack & Languages